Freedom Communications

 Freedom Communications, Inc. was an American media conglomerate that operated newspapers, magazines, television stations and websites across the United States.
 Raymond C. Hoiles organized the company in 1950 and headquartered it in Santa Ana, California, but later relocated to Irvine.
-It's flagship title was the Orange County Register.
-Under Holies and his two sons, the company embraced a Libritarian philosophy in its editorial content.
-Holies died in 1970 and the company was then managed by his decedents.
-The Holies family lost control of Freedom Communications after it declared bankruptcy in 2009.
+Its flagship title was the Orange County Register.
+Under Hoiles and his two sons, the company embraced a libertarian philosophy in its editorial content.
+Hoiles died in 1970 and the company was then managed by his heirs.
+The Hoiles family lost control of Freedom Communications after it declared bankruptcy in 2009.
 Investment firms then sold off most assets, with the name and seven titles purchased by private equity firm 2100 Trust, established by investor Aaron Kushner.
-The company went bankrupt a second time in 2015 and its last two remaining newspapers were sold at auction to Digital First Media.
+The company went bankrupt a second time in late 2015 and its two remaining newspapers were sold at auction in 2016 to Digital First Media.

 History

 Origins and growth

-In 1919, Ohio newsmen Raymond C. Hoiles and his brother Frank A. Holies, who owned The Alliance Review, purchased the Lorain Times-Herald.
+In 1919, Ohio newsmen Raymond C. Hoiles and his brother Frank A. Hoiles, who owned The Alliance Review, purchased the Lorain Times-Herald.
 In 1922, R.C.
-Holies and F.A.
-Holies purchased the Mansfield News.
+Hoiles and F.A.
+Hoiles purchased the Mansfield News.
 In 1927, R.C.
-Holies acquired the Bucyrus Telegraph-Forum and at some point he sold his stake in the Review back to his elder brother.
+Hoiles acquired the Bucyrus Telegraph-Forum and at some point he sold his stake in the Review back to his elder brother.
 He also sold the Mansfield News and Lorain Times-Herald in 1930 to Brush-Moore Newspapers.

 In March 1935, R.C.
-Holies bought The Orange County Register and moved his base of operations to Santa Ana, California.
+Hoiles bought The Orange County Register and moved his base of operations to Santa Ana, California.
 He then acquired the Clovis News-Journal in November 1935.
 His brother F.A.
-Holies died in a car crash in December 1936.
+Hoiles died in a car crash in December 1936.
 R.C.
-Holies bought The Gazette-Telegraph in January 1946, and Marysville Appeal Democrat in March 1946.
+Hoiles bought The Gazette-Telegraph in January 1946, and Marysville Appeal Democrat in March 1946.

 In April 1950, R.C.
 Hoiles merged his three publishing companies together to form Freedom Newspapers, Inc. The newly formed company published daily newspapers in California, Colorado and Ohio.
-In October 1951, Freedom acquired three Texas newspapers: The Brownsville Herald, McAllen Valley Evening Monitor, Harlingen Morning Star.
+In October 1951, Freedom acquired three Texas newspapers: The Brownsville Herald, McAllen Valley Evening Monitor, and Harlingen Morning Star.
 With the sale, the company owned 10 daily newspapers with a total circulation of 135,000.
 In 1965, Freedom acquired the Turlock Journal.

 In 1969, Freedom acquired four Florida papers: Panama City News-Herald, Fort Pierce News-Tribune, Fort Walton Beach Playground Daily News, and the Marianna Floridan.
-In 1970, Holies died at age 90.
-At that time the Freedom Newspaper chain was one of the largest in the nation, with a total circulation over 500,000.
-The company acquired the Porterville Recorder in April 1974, New Bern Sun Journal in May 1974, Victorville Daily Press in January 1978, and Burlington Times-News in July 1978.
+In 1970, Hoiles died at age 90.
+The Freedom Newspaper chain at that time was one of the largest in the United States, with a total circulation over 500,000.
+The company acquired the Seymour Tribune in October 1973, the Porterville Recorder in April 1974, New Bern Sun Journal in May 1974, Victorville Daily Press in January 1978, Burlington Times-News in July 1978, and Huron Plainsman in November 1980.